 2022 £000 2023 £000

 2000 Operating leases 2000

 Total future minimum lease payments under operating leases are given in the table below for each of the following periods.

 Obligations under operating leases comprise:

 Other

-Not later than one year 6
+- Not later than one year 5

-- Later than one year, not later than two years 4
+- Later than one year, not later than two years -

 12 Later than two years, not later than five years -

 Amounts charged to Operating Costs in the year were:

-14 Hire of equipment (including vehicles) 6
+14 Hire of equipment (including vehicles) 5

 14 Other operating leases -

-28 Total 6
+28 Total 5

-NOTE 16 PENSION COSTS
+NOTE 15 PENSION COSTS

 The Board participates in the NHS Pension Scheme (Scotland).
 The scheme is an unfunded statutory public service pension scheme with benefits underwritten by the UK Government.
 The scheme is financed by payments from employers and from those current employees who are members of the scheme and paying contributions at progressively higher marginal rates based on pensionable pay, as specified in the regulations.
-The rate of employer contributions is set with reference to a funding valuation undertaken by the scheme actuary.
-The last four-yearly valuation was undertaken as at 31 March 2016.
-This valuation informed an employer contribution rate from 1 April 2019 of 20.9% of pensionable pay and an anticipated yield of 9.6% employees contributions.
+The rate of employer contributions is set with reference to a four-yearly funding valuation undertaken by the scheme actuary.
+The valuation carried out as at 31 March 2016 confirmed that an increase in the employer contribution rate from 14.9% to 20.9% was required from 1 April 2019 to 31 March 2023.
+The UK Government since confirmed that these employer rates would remain in place until 31 March 2024.
+In addition, member pension contributions over the period to 30 September 2023 have been paid within a range of 5.2% to 14.7% and have been anticipated to deliver a yield of 9.6%.